Performance Management Supervisor Resources

 At any point during the year, if an employee's performance in one or more critical element(s) or sub-element(s) is considered less than Level 3, Fully Successful, the employee should be notified right away.

-Reach out to our , external,TTS-only, Workforce Relations partner via email or Slack for guidance.
+Reach out to your , external,TTS-only, Workforce Relations partner for guidance.

 Please also reference the TTS-only, Supervisor Checklist for Addressing Poor Performance on the TTS-only, Performance Management Resources InSite page.